yangz10/Incident-management/README.md

 ##### Reopen Incidents by Resolutoin Code

-Speperating by resolution code, Insights about current categories and SLA are generated.
+Separating by resolution code, Insights about current categories and SLA are generated.

 ![](./tableau/ReopenIncidents.png)